 Manufacturing Engineering graduates will have:

-- an ability to identify, formulate, and solve manufacturing engineering problems through a hands-on approach that considers constraints, costs, benefits, and comparative processes and materials.
+- an ability to identify, formulate, and solve complex manufacturing engineering problems by applying principles of engineering, science, and mathematics

-- an ability to effectively communicate technical concepts through appropriate methods.
+- an ability to communicate technical concepts effectively with a range of audiences

 Annual Student Enrollment and Graduation Data